Romea/romea-ros2-gps/romea_gps_bringup/README.md

 # 4) Supported NTRIP client ROS2 drivers

-Only ROS [ntrip_client](https://github.com/LORD-MicroStrain/ntrip_client) driver is supported for moment.
-In order to used it, you can specify ntrip item like this
+Only ROS [ntrip_client](https://github.com/LORD-MicroStrain/ntrip_client) driver is supported for the moment.
+In order to used it, you can specify ntrip item like this:

 ```yaml
   pkg: "ntrip_client"  # ROS package name